Skip to main content

 Understanding the basic need for more protein is the first step.
 The next level of comprehension involves the specific biological mechanisms that dictate why aging bodies require this increased intake.
 The central concept is “anabolic resistance,” a phenomenon where the cells in aging muscle become less responsive to the signals that normally trigger growth and repair.

-This means that a dose of protein that would have robustly stimulated muscle (MPS) in a younger person elicits a much weaker response in an older adult.
+This means that a dose of protein that would have robustly stimulated muscle protein synthesis (MPS) in a younger person elicits a much weaker response in an older adult.
 To achieve the same anabolic effect, a higher concentration of amino acids is needed in the bloodstream, which requires a larger per-meal protein dose.

 The Leucine Trigger and Meal Distribution